Gregory the Patrician: Biography

 In 642–643, the Arabs seized Cyrenaica and the eastern half of Tripolitania, along with Tripoli.
 It was only an order from Caliph Umar (r.
 634–644) that halted their westward expansion.

 In 647, however, Umar's successor Uthman ordered Abdallah ibn Sa'ad to invade the Exarchate with 20,000 men.
 The Muslims invaded western Tripolitania and advanced up to the northern boundary of the Byzantine province of Byzacena.
-Gregory confronted the Arabs on their return at Sufetula, but was defeated and killed.
+Gregory confronted the Arabs on their return at Sufetula, but amidst the battle he was assassinated, and his army subsequently defeated.
+Records from al-Bidayah wal Nihayah state that Abdullah's troops were completely surrounded by Gregory's army.
+However, Abdullah ibn Zubayr spotted Gregory in his chariot and asked Abdullah ibn Sa'ad to lead a small detachment to intercept him.
+The interception was successful, and Gregory was slain by Zubayr's ambush party.
+Consequently, the morale of Byzantine army started crumbling and soon they were routed.
 Agapius of Hierapolis and some Syriac sources claim that he survived the defeat and fled to Constantinople, where he was reconciled with Constans, but most modern scholars accept the Arab chroniclers' account of his death in battle.
 The Arab accounts also claim that the Muslims captured Gregory's daughter, who had fought at her father's side.
-She was carried along back to Egypt as part of the booty, but she fell from her camel on the march and was killed.
+She was being carried back to Egypt as captive, but she threw herself from the camel while on the march and died.

 After Gregory's death, the Arabs sacked Sufetula and raided across the Exarchate, while the Byzantines withdrew to their fortresses.
 Unable to storm the Byzantine fortifications, and satisfied with the huge amounts of plunder they had taken, the Arabs agreed to depart in exchange for the payment of a heavy tribute in gold.

 Despite the fact that the Arab raid was not followed up for some time, and the restoration of ties with Constantinople, Byzantine rule over Africa was shaken to its roots by Gregory's rebellion and the Arab victory.
 The Berber tribes in particular shook off their allegiance to the Empire, and most of southern Tunisia seems to have slipped outside the control of Carthage.
 Thus the Battle of Sufetula marked "the end, more or less near, but inevitable, of Byzantine domination in Africa" (Diehl).